Leamside line: History

 The stone arch Victoria Viaduct, constructed between 1836 and 1838, is inspired by the design of the Alcántara Bridge in Spain.
 The line travels 135 ft over the River Wear, carried on four arches, spanning between 100 and 160 ft.

 The Leamside Line constituted part of the original East Coast Main Line route from London to Edinburgh, until 1872, eventually being incorporated into the North Eastern Railway.
 The line's main source of revenue, as with most of the early railways, was mineral traffic, principally coal from the Durham Coalfield.
 The line was linked to many private colliery branch lines and waggonways.

 In 1872, the North Eastern Railway line between Bishop Auckland and Gateshead, as well as the Croxdale link, became part of the East Coast Main Line.
 Thereafter, the Leamside Line continued to carry local passenger services and freight traffic, as well as serving as a diversionary route from the East Coast Main Line.

 In 1941, passenger services between Ferryhill and Leamside were withdrawn, resulting in the closure of stations at Shincliffe (in June 1941), and Sherburn Colliery (in July 1941) to passengers.
 Leamside was the next station on the line to close, in October 1953, to both goods and passengers.
 Usworth and Washington followed around 10 years later, closing in September 1963.
 Penshaw and Fencehouses subsequently closed to passengers in May 1964.
 This marked the line's closure to passenger traffic, which occurred contemporaneously with the Penshaw–Sunderland line.

-Ferryhill station, being at the junction with the modern East Coast Main Line remained open for a further three years, closing to passengers in March 1967.
+Ferryhill station, being at the junction with the modern East Coast Main Line, remained open for a further three years, closing to passengers in March 1967.
 The station closed to goods in the 1980s.
 Coal and other freight continued to be carried for some years but declined due to the gradual demise of the Durham Coalfield between the 1970s and 1990s.
-In the late-1980s the line was used at weekends for East Coast Main Line trains that were diverted due to electrification of the line between Newcastle and Darlington, especially in 1989 to avoid Durham when there was a major remodeling of the track through Durham station.
+In the late 1980s the line was used at weekends for East Coast Main Line trains that were diverted due to electrification of the line between Newcastle and Darlington, especially in 1989 to avoid Durham when there was a major remodelling of the track through Durham station.

 In the early 1990s, and following the closure of the Freightliner terminal at Follingsby, near Wardley, the Leamside Line was mothballed almost entirely – the terminal being the recipient of most of the line's traffic during the final years of operation.
 A short section of the Leamside Line from Pelaw Junction remained in operation, serving the open-cast coal mine at Wardley, which has also since closed.